mbhangui/pistop/README.md

 # /usr/libexec/pistop/create_service --servicedir=/service --service_name=fserver --host=192.168.1.1 --port=5555 --add-service
 ```

-On each client (use IP Address of your server)
+On each client (use IP Address of your server).
+This will create fclient supervise service in /service

 ```
 # apt-get update